ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the [Request ontology terms SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/request_ontology_terms.html).

 ### General metadata curation tips

-When wranging from publication wranglers need to take care to only include tier 1 metadata.
-Without being in contact with the authors we have are unable to confirm that the dataset is consented for open access publication in compliance with local laws, so to protect potentially sensitive metadata we only collect metadata that can be released publicly.

 - `organ` or `model_organ` should be the broad major organ type, not a system
 - The `organ_part` or `model_organ_part` should be the most specific organ part available